Zika Virus FAQ

 What countries have Zika virus?

-Local transmission of Zika virus has been reported in many countries and territories.
-Specific areas where Zika virus transmission is ongoing are likely to change over time.
+Local transmission of Zika virus is ongoing in many countries and territories and these locations are likely to change over time.
 If traveling, please visit the CDC Travelers’ Health site for the most updated travel information.

 How is Zika virus transmitted?

 The Zika virus is primarily transmitted through the bite of infected Aedes mosquitoes, the same mosquitoes that spread Chikungunya and dengue.
 These mosquitoes are aggressive daytime biters and they can also bite at night.
 Mosquitoes become infected when they bite a person already infected with the virus.
 Infected mosquitoes can then spread the virus to other people through bites.
 It can also be transmitted from a pregnant mother to her baby in utero during pregnancy or around the time of birth.
 The virus can also be spread through contact with an infected person's blood or through sexual contact.

 Anyone who is living in or traveling to an area where Zika virus is found who has not already been infected with Zika virus is at risk for infection, including pregnant women.
 Or those who come in contact with infected blood or have sexual contact with an infected person.

 What can people do to prevent becoming infected with Zika virus?

 There is no vaccine to prevent Zika.
 The best way to prevent diseases spread by mosquitoes is to avoid being bitten when traveling to or living in countries with ongoing Zika virus transmission.
 Protect yourself and your family from mosquito bites.
 Here’s how: